Hazardous Waste Warning

 Thermostat Recycling Corporation

-Formed and funded by a group of thermostat manufacturers, the Thermostat Recycling Corporation (TRC) promotes the safe collection and proper disposal of mercury-containing thermostats.
+As a result, the Thermostat Recycling Corporation (TRC) was formed to oversee the safe collection and proper disposal of mercury-containing thermostats, not only in California but in other states with similar legislation.
 TRC has distributed over 3,400 collection containers nationwide.

-People use other products that contain mercury, not just thermometers and thermostats.
-In the event that any of these products break, there should be certain steps that need to be taken for safe clean up and disposal.
-In addition to producing information on the do's and dont's of fluorescent light and mercury thermometer breaks, the US Environmental Protection Agency has a website that provides information on storing, transporting and disposing of mercury. www.epa.gov/mercury/spills/index.htm#/whatnever.
+Consumers use other products that contain mercury, not just thermometers and thermostats.
+In the event that any of these products break, there are certain steps that need to be taken for safe clean-up and disposal.
+In addition to providing information on the do’s and dont’s of fluorescent light and mercury thermometer breaks, the US Environmental Protection Agency has a website that provides information on storing, transporting, and disposing of mercury.

 Where to go